splunk/splunk-operator/docs/AppFramework.md

 ### How to use the App Framework on Indexer Cluster

 This example describes the installation of apps on an Indexer Cluster and Cluster Manager.
-This is achieved by deploying a ClusterMaster CR with a remote storage volume, seting the location of the app archives, and the installation scope to support both local and cluster app path distribution.
+This is achieved by deploying a ClusterMaster CR with a remote storage volume, setting the location of the app archives, and the installation scope to support both local and cluster app path distribution.

 1. Confirm your S3-based remote storage volume path and URL.